5jjCopter/EzWifibroadcast/Home.md

 - max. possible video bitrate about 12Mbit
 - Latency ~125ms with 720p 48fps default settings, minimum possible latency roughly around 110ms
 - Support for 2.3/2.4/2.5Ghz bands and 5.2Ghz to 5.8Ghz bands
-- 2.4Ghz on 3dbi omni antennas: ~1km range with ~70mw wifi sticks, about 2km with ~300mW high-power cards
+- 2.4Ghz on 3dbi omni antennas: About 1-1.5km range with ~70mw wifi sticks, about 2-3km with ~300mW high-power cards (with default settings, about 50% higher range is possible with lower bitrate "longrange mode")
-- 5Ghz on 3dbi omni antennas: ~250m range with 25mW wifi sticks, ~1km range with ~300mW high-power cards
+- 5Ghz on 3dbi omni antennas: ~250m range with 25mW wifi sticks, about 1km range with ~300mW high-power cards
 - Configuration can be done from Windows, no Linux knowledge required
 - Supports different configuration profiles selectable on the field via jumpers or DIP switches
 - Forwarding of video stream and telemetry data to 2nd display via: USB Tethering, Wifi Hotspot, Ethernet, Wifibroadcast relay mode
 - Bi-directional mavlink telemetry support (uplink not 100% compatible with all FCs yet)
-- Support for video and telemetry inside Tower App and QGroundcontrol, Mission Planner
+- Support for video and telemetry inside Tower App, QGroundcontrol, Mission Planner
 - Fully dynamic and automatic detection of 2nd display, just plug it in or connect via Hotspot and it'll work
 - 2 wifi sticks transmit diversity on two different frequencies for bulletproof videolink
 - 3 wifi sticks receive diversity support for Atheros, 5 wifi sticks receive diversity support for Ralink (or 2x Atheros and 2x Ralink)
-- Integrated OSD with support for Mavlink, Frsky, LTM
+- Integrated high resolution fully customizeable OSD with support for Mavlink, Frsky, LTM, Smartport telemetry
 - .AVI Ground recording, PNG screenshots and telemetry data automatically saved to USB stick
+- Automatic graphing of RSSI, packetloss, video bitrate and other data
 - Quick startup, about 10 seconds until video is shown
 - No issues as with standard wifi, no disconnection, video freeze etc, video will quickly recover
 - Live and responsive RSSI display with defective blocks and packetloss display
 - Handling similar to analog gear, just switch on and fly
 - Smooth and stutter-free video (thanks, mmormota)
-- Video reception is very stable even in difficult multipathing environments, no constant glitching like with analog
+- Video reception is very stable even in difficult multipathing environments, no constant glitching as with analog
 - OSD overlay rendered on the receiver will stay clear and functional even if video is too bad to fly
 - SD card reliability and general robustness tweaks (read-only filesystem, syslogging to SD disabled, etc.)
 - Debug logs and screenshot will be saved to sdcard in case of errors